foosasugaome/PROJECT1/README.md

 * Hamster will stop moving along the y axis when down arrow button is released
 * Candy positions are placed at random location in the play area.
 * Replaced prizes to candy and replaced claw with hamster.
 Used drawImage on canvas instead of fillRect
+* Function to start game.
+This should also work after every turn.

 ![Claw Crane](images/hamster-hunter-beta.jpg)